-But earning money from blogging, at least enough to sustain you, is more difficult than is often portrayed.
+But making money from blogging, at least enough to sustain you, is more difficult than often portrayed.
 Professional bloggers are quite rare and have business talents that may not be obvious at first glance.

-I’m going to explain in no-nonsense terms how to start a successful blog with money-making potential.
+In no-nonsense terms, let’s explore how to start a successful blog with money-making potential.
 I’m doing this because I believe in the value of blogging, whether or not it launches a career.

 Blogging offers many personal and career benefits.
 And you can start with almost no investment.
 To make it a potential money-making activity, you should arm yourself with the following insider knowledge and tips.